danarocha-br/jolly-code/README.md

 ## JollyCode

 Welcome to the Github repo for JollyCode.
-An open source aesthetically appealing code beautifier.
+An open-source aesthetically appealing code beautifier.
 With features tailored for developers, a tool that serves as a hub for code beautification, sharing, and collaborative learning.

 ## Featured Tools